 Other Film and Video Resources

-The Museum’s Library includes a collection of published documentary and feature films on Holocaust-related subjects that is available for viewing by the public in the Library and Archives reading room.
+The Museum’s Library includes published documentary and feature films on Holocaust-related topics.
 To locate a specific item, consult the Library Catalog.

-The Museum’s Archives maintains a collection of unpublished oral testimonies on videotape that is available for viewing by the public in the Library and Archives reading room.
+The Museum’s Archives contain a collection of unpublished oral testimonies on videotape and digital formats.
 To locate a specific item, consult the Collections Catalog.

 Film and Video Archive

 (For assistance with using historical film footage or donating films)